 Behind the scenes in our kitchens and supply chain, we are working with suppliers to reduce, reuse and recycle.
 In restaurants around the world we recycle kitchen waste materials, such as cooking oils, organic waste and corrugated cardboard used in packaging, all of which can be turned into new resources.

 In multiple markets, our logistics providers play a key role in our commitment to reduce waste by collecting and back-hauling recyclables when they deliver supplies to our restaurants.
 This not only helps recycle material from restaurants in remote locations, it also reduces road mileage because we no longer have to arrange for a separate waste company to make the collection.

 Addressing waste is not a challenge we can tackle alone.
 We are engaging with the wider business community, expert NGO partners, political stakeholders and academia, as well as our Franchisees, suppliers, customers and our restaurant crew, to help drive change at scale.

 We are also members of the Foodservice Packaging Institute’s (FPI) Paper Recovery Alliance and Plastics Recovery Group (PRA/PRG), along with supply chain partners and other industry brands.
 These groups work collaboratively to increase the amount of foodservice packaging that is composted and recycled.
-Recent initiatives have included the creation of the Design Guide for Foodservice Plastics Recyclability with the Association of Plastic Recyclers, and work with the American Forest & Paper Association to create a fact-sheet resource for paper mills to consider recycling paper cups.
+Recent initiatives have included the creation of the Design Guide for Foodservice Plastics Recyclability with the Association of Plastic Recyclers, partnering with many communities to add foodservice packaging recovery to US households, and work with composters to accept foodservice packaging in their stream.